-Tax return – the self-employed
+Tax return – general and limited partnerships

 - via the company’s accounting software, provided that it has an interface with the Tax Administration